Sonobeat History • 1969

 Inside the Sidney J. Wakefield pressing plant in Phoenix, Arizona; Wakefield masers and presses Sonobeat's singles (January 1969)

 The Liberty Records release, via its Imperial label, of Sonobeat's The Progressive Blues Experiment album by Johnny Winter

-Plymouth Rock on stage in an Austin night club; Sonobeat records the group and releases its 45 RPM stereo single in '69
+Plymouth Rock on stage in an Austin night club; Sonobeat records the group and releases its 45 RPM single in '69

 courtesy Johnny Schwertner